Aliases for EGLN2 Gene

 GeneCards Summary for EGLN2 Gene

 EGLN2 (Egl-9 Family Hypoxia-Inducible Factor 2) is a Protein Coding gene.
 Diseases associated with EGLN2 include hypoxia and renal oncocytoma.
-Among its related pathways are Pathways in cancer and Cellular Senescence.
+Among its related pathways are Cellular Senescence and Cellular response to hypoxia.
 GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is EGLN3.
+An important paralog of this gene is ENSG00000268797.